 Are you looking for a great Puerto Galera adventure?
-Well, why not try the fun and exciting sport of kayaking around the island of Mindoro.
+Well, why not try the fun and exciting sport of Puerto Galera kayaking.
 This is one of the many water activities you can enjoy here in Puerto Galera and is quite fun.

 Puerto Galera Kayaking

-Kayaking is the best way to see the coastline here on the island and is not just a fun activity but is also a great exercise for staying in shape as well.
-In a kayak, you can paddle close to shore and inspect rocks, cliffs, and rivers that are not accessible by boat due to the shallow water and often times the reef keeping larger boats away in the deeper waters.
+Kayaking is the best way to see the coastline here on the island.
+Its not just a fun activity but is also a great exercise for staying in shape as well.
+In a kayak, you can paddle close to shore and inspect rocks, cliffs, and rivers that are not accessible by boat due to the shallow water.
+Often times the reef keeping larger boats away in the deeper waters.

-The best part about using a kayak is that anyone can do it, all you have to do is put on your life vest, grab your kayak paddles and head out if the water is calm enough.
-Here in Puerto Galera, the water is calm most of the time throughout the year which makes it the perfect location to enjoy kayak boats or to learn how it’s done if this is your first time trying.
+The best part about using a kayak is that anyone can do it.
+All you have to do is put on your life vest, grab your kayak paddles and head out if the water is calm enough.
+Here in Puerto Galera, the water is calm most of the time throughout the year which makes it the perfect location.
+Enjoy kayak boats or learn how it’s done if this is your first time trying.

 Recently I went out for a little adventure into the unknown which just so happens to be one of my favorite things to do when it comes to this sport.
-You can literally pick up your boat and gear and head out to just about any place that has some water present and explore the area where most people on land can only see from shore.
+You can literally pick up your boat and gear and head out to just about any place that has some water present.
+Explore the area where most people on land can only see from shore.

 Puerto Galera Kayak Trip into the Unknown

 It was a beautiful sunny day here in Puerto Galera so I decided to go out with just my swimming gear, hat, and sunglasses.
-I embarked on a kayak trip leaving from the BADLADZ Beach Resort to Varadero Bay which was not very far from the resort when you really think about it.
+I embarked on a kayak trip leaving from the BADLADZ Beach Resort to Varadero Bay.
+It was not very far from the resort when you really think about it.

 I started off by running against the current and wind to make the trip easier on the way home.
-Cruising by a fishing village I paddled along a beach of typical native homes which you will see in the picture below.
+Cruising by a fishing village I paddled along a beach of typical native homes.

-The tide was one of the highest of the year, water reaching to the doorsteps of some houses as many of them were built right along the river, at one point it had felt like I was almost paddling thru people’s living rooms.
+The tide was one of the highest of the year, water reaching to the doorsteps of some houses.
+Many of the houses were built right along the river.
+At one point it had felt like I was almost paddling thru people’s living rooms.

 This time an old lady lying in the shade of her bamboo hut saw me ghosting down the stream, surely not a common sight.
 She sat up, eyes huge, got up, and followed me along with her balcony as I stroked by.
 She was most likely definitely surprised to see a foreigner paddling through her neck of the woods.